sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

 * I know very little about completions or snippets
 * Not going to weigh in on this code
-    * Except to say it seems to work (at least the completion)k
+    * Except to say it seems to work (at least the completion)
     * I haven't experimented with snippets yet

 ```